IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

 * Three properties of inspiration:
   1. Plenary
-     1. all of scripture, all books, all verses
+     1. All of scripture, all books, all verses
   2. Verbal
      1. Down to the individual words
   3. Confluent
-     1. Authored by booth, God and man
+     1. Authored by both God and man

 ---